 Table of Contents

-Buchholz relays have two types of contacts one is utilised for alarm and the other for tripping.
+Buchholz relays have two types of contacts one is utilized for alarm and the other for tripping.
 In the event of a severe internal fault, the Buchholz relay can instantly interrupt the transformer from the supply.

 They are installed in the pipe that connects the main tank of the transformer to the conservator.
 The angle of inclination of the pipe is ideally at 7-9 degrees with the horizon.
 This is because if it’s fully vertical, the flow of oil will not be laminar and if the angle is too large then gas bubbles will cling to the pipe instead of going to the Buchholz housing or towards the conservator.